-St. Patrick’s Day is celebrated around the world by the Irish and those who wish to be Irish.
-They celebrate with the wearing ‘o the green and enjoying wonderful foods like corn beef and cabbage and of course, green beer.
+St. Patrick’s Day is celebrated around the world by the Irish and all those who wish to be Irish, even if only for one day.
+They celebrate with the wearing ‘o the green and enjoying wonderful foods like corn beef and cabbage and of course, green drinks.
+Why not, shamrock cupcakes?

 We took our Chocochino cake and baked it in shamrock shaped silicone molds.
-If you don’t have molds, you can bake the cake in a sheet pan and use a shamrock cookie cutter.
+If you don’t have molds, you can bake the cake in a sheet pan and use a shamrock cookie cutter to cut your shamrocks out and then slice them in half for the filling.
 Either way, it will be delicious.

-Our chocochino cake is a smaller cake recipe and will make 8-12 cupcakes.
-A gluten free cake mix will make 12-24 cupcakes.
+Our chocochino cake is a smaller cake recipe and will make about eight to twelve cupcakes.
+Our chocolate layer cake will make eighteen to twenty-four cupcakes and a gluten free cake mix will make about eighteen cupcakes.

 Happy Saint Patrick’s Day!